Versant: Announcement and lead-up

-On September 18, 2025, it was announced that the company will be listed on the Nasdaq under the ticker symbol VSNT, which was once used by Versant Corporation, a similarly named but unrelated software company.
 In October 2025, both CNBC and MSNBC began the process of formally separating themselves from NBC News.

 In November 2025, AccuWeather announced an agreement to provide weather data and coverage for MS NOW and CNBC, including weather forecasts during their respective morning shows, Morning Joe and Squawk Box, and collaborating on coverage of weather events.
-The same month, Versant officially launched USA Sports as a bespoke sports division to cover programming across its channels (particularly USA Network and Golf Channel).
+The same month, Versant officially launched USA Sports to cover programming across its channels, including USA Network and Golf Channel.
+As not all of NBC Sports properties would be shared with USA Sports or vice versa, NBCUniversal would relaunch NBCSN in order to maintain a linear television outlet for NBC Sports (with the channel primarily simulcasting Peacock's sports properties).